PrestonFurulie/PrestonFurulie/portfolio/showcase-vendor-trainings.md

 <div align="center">

-**Enterprise Vendor Training Demonstrations for Fortune 500 Cybersecurity, IT, and Networking**
+**Practical Vendor Training Scenarios for Cybersecurity, IT, and Networking Professionals**

 </div>